Can this Compact Audio System Improve your TV’s Sound?

 The Solo 5 is a very compact soundbar designed for smaller living spaces or a secondary TV room or bedroom, but it will also deliver adequate sound output into a medium-sized room.
 Its space-saving design allows it to be placed on a tabletop in front of a TV, mounted on a shelf or even wall mounted.

 The enclosure is constructed of sturdy plastic; the front grille is made of metal.
-Around back you will find TV inputs for optical and coaxial digital audio cables and a 3.5 mini stereo audio input.
+Around the back, you will find TV inputs for optical and coaxial digital audio cables and a 3.5 mini-stereo audio input.

 There are two small LED status indicators behind the grille that illuminate a particular color when certain features are enabled.

 The supplied full-size universal remote operates the soundbar and can be programmed to operate other components including your TV, Blu-ray/DVD player and game console to name a few.
 The remote is not backlit.

 - Built-in Bluetooth for wireless music streaming from compatible smartphones and tablets

 - TrueSpace technology produces spacious sound

 - Dialogue mode makes speech easier to hear